Hi there! 👋 Thank you for visiting! Whatever you are looking for, I hope you will find it.

 If you want to reach out, you can contact me anywhere you'd like.
 You can find my social media channels right above the main navigation.

-If you want to say hi via email, write me at
+If you want to say hi via email,

 With my Angular app’s Scully build broken due to proxy redirect issues, I was very happy today discovering we can control the underlying mechanism of rendering the pages to some degree.

 When working on a PHP codebase, one thing I really miss from the Typescript world is the ability to pass properly typed objects and array into functions.